lucasthormann/minimal-c-compiler/README.md

 # ***A Compiler For Minimalists***
 This compiler implementation was written in the year 2022 to serve as a capstone project of the computer science focused bachelor's degree program offered by Texas State University.
-I wrote this digital translator while enrolled in the Compiler Construction (CS 4318) course at the university.
-This tool takes what is colloquially referred to as a Minimal C source code file as an argument via the command line and produces a MIPS assembly file as output.
+I wrote this digital translator while enrolled in the university's Compiler Construction (CS 4318) course.
+This tool takes what is colloquially referred to as a Minimal C source code file as an argument via the command line and produces MIPS assembly code in the terminal as output.

 # Dependencies:
+* Ubuntu 24.04 LTS or later (may include the following tools by default depending on your installation type)
 * GCC 16.1 or newer
-* Ubuntu 22.04 LTS or later
-* GNU Make
+* GNU Make 4.3 or newer
 * flex (The Fast Lexical Analyzer Generator) 2.6 or newer
-* GNU Bison
+* GNU Bison 3.8.2 or newer

 # Target Info:
 *  The generated MIPS assembly code is intended to be converted into binary and ran in a simulated hardware environment using the MIPS Assembler and Runtime Simulator (https://computerscience.missouristate.edu/mars-mips-simulator.htm)